 He is also prosecuting the minority within the minority of doctors who over prescribe, use their prescribing authority unlawfully or run pill mills.

 Through the consumer protection unit, Hunter’s office has successfully prosecuted scam artists, shutting down their illicit enterprises.
 During his time in office, the consumer protection unit has returned over half a million dollars to victims through refunds or restitution.

 At the Oklahoma Corporation Commission, Hunter’s office represents rate payers and ensures Oklahomans aren’t paying more than what is necessary for utility services.

-Over the summer, the attorney general and his team secured a historic $64 million rate reduction settlement agreement for OG&E customers, resulting in lower utility bills.
+Last summer, the attorney general and his team secured a historic $64 million rate reduction settlement agreement for OG&E customers, resulting in lower utility bills.
 The settlement agreement represented the largest rate reduction ever for an Oklahoma energy utility.

 He grew up on a family farm in Garfield County, south of Enid, where he graduated from Pioneer High School.

 He has been married to his wife Cheryl for 37 years.
 They have two adult sons and a daughter-in-law, Barrett, his wife Rachael and Brock.